intermine/ncbi-sequence-grabber/README.md

 # ncbi-sequence-grabber
 to download sequences for CovidMine

-Uses cypress to download the sequence file we need.
+Uses puppeteer to download the sequence file we need.

 ## Developers

-To install, you must have npm.
+You must have nodejs and npm.

-1. download and install nvm: https://github.com/nvm-sh/nvm
+1. Clone this repo.
-2. Activate a recent node version if you didn't do so when installing nvm
+2. Change into the directory.
-3. Clone this repo
+3. Run `npm install` to install dependencies.
-4. In this repo, run `npm install` to install dependencies.
+4. Run the script with `npm start`.

-// still work in progress, need to script this to save the downloaded file.
+When the script exits, you should have a file named *sequences.fasta*.
+Move this file to wherever you need it.
+Further invocations will delete the file and redownload it.
+The script will exit with code 1 if it's not successful.